AndrewTapp/solaredgeoptimizers/README.md

 ### Per optimizer (each panel)

 - **Voltage**, **Current**, **Optimizer voltage**, **Power** – Live values when the optimizer is reporting.
+- **Temperature** – Optimizer temperature (°C), from the SolarEdge One API (layout/energy by-inverter with `include-max-temperature`).
+Only available when using the One API; shown as “unknown” when missing or when using the legacy API.
+When the integration is not doing a full refresh (e.g. reusing data after a light check), it still refreshes temperatures about every 15 minutes via a cached API call, so temperature stays up to date even when power/voltage are not updating.
 - **Lifetime energy** – Total energy produced (kWh); this only goes up over time.
 The integration uses the API’s raw energy value (unscaledEnergy, in Wh) so it updates correctly regardless of how the portal displays units (Wh/kWh/MWh).
 When optimizer-level lifetime data is reliable, site lifetime is the sum of optimizers; when it is not (e.g. mixed or missing data), the site uses the portal’s total directly.
 - **Last measurement** – When the portal last had a reading for this optimizer.